vaibhavgujral/vaibhavgujral/README.md

-- 👋 Hi, I’m Vaibhav Gujral.
-I'm currently working at **Capgemini as a Director in Global Microsoft Cloud CoE**.
-I am awarded **MVP award by Microsoft in Azure category**.
+- 👋 Hi, I'm Vaibhav Gujral.
+I currently work at **Capgemini as a Director in Global Microsoft Cloud CoE** and have been awarded the **MVP award by Microsoft in the Azure category**.

 - 🎯 I run [Omaha Azure User Group](https://omahaazure.org).
 You can subscribe to my [blog](https://vaibhavgujral.com) and my [YouTube Channel](https://www.youtube.com/c/VaibhavGujral)